codeffeina/LocalStorage/README.md

 You need to have installed mongodb and listening on port 27017

-just clone the project, run the command npm i and finally go to localhost:3000/
+just clone the project, run the command npm i and finally go to localhost:3000/ or localhost:3001